sh123/openwrt-b43-amateur-radio-mods/README.md

 cannot use encryption and you need to make sure your callsign is present inside packets transmitted**

-The goal is to modify OpenWRT Backfire 10.03 to make router work outside of ISM standard WiFi channels on 13 cm amateur band (channels 0 and probably -1, -2 if possible) and try to setup a link between two routers using one of Mesh network frameworks.
+The goal is to modify OpenWRT Backfire 10.03 broadcom b43 (Linksys WRT54G(LS) drivers) to make router work outside of ISM standard WiFi channels on 13 cm amateur band (channels 0 and probably -1, -2 if possible) and try to setup a link between two routers using one of Mesh network frameworks.

 By using legacy 11 MHz channel width mode and work on channel 0, 2407 MHz router will be still within ISM band, it won’t be visible by causal access